ArseneSoulie/StatefulViews/README.md

                     }
                 }
             }
-        }.refreshableOnAppear(action: viewModel.fetchData)
+        }.onAppearAndRefresh(action: viewModel.fetchData)
     }
 }

 ```

-The refreshableOnAppear modifier allows you to fetch the data on the onAppear and refresh when you pull on the view
+The onAppearAndRefresh modifier allows you to fetch the data on the onAppear and refresh when you pull on the view